-Once we locked in our wedding date, I immediately went online to find wedding invitations.
+Once we locked in our wedding date, I immediately searched for top wedding dress shops milton keynes and found Serendipity Brides has the best wedding dresses.
+I also went online to find wedding invitations.
+The groom can also buy antler wedding rings online if he prefers a different style for his wedding band.
 We found some really beautiful ones that totally go with the theme of our wedding.
 I was so excited about them… until I realized that they were like $1.75 EACH at the cheapest.
 A huge part of how we’re doing our wedding is that we want to invite EVERYONE, and thinking about sending 500 invitations at $1.75 each… that’s $875!
 Then I thought, “I’ll just design our own wedding invitations!” and that lasted for about 1.5 hours before I realized I’m actually too lazy to do that.

 That’s when we decided to order them and go about it in the most inexpensive way possible.
 Here’s the way we’ve done that:

 We decided to go with Vistaprint.
 They always have sales and coupon codes plus we were able to combine it with Ebates and get cash back for our purchase.
 Their site has a bunch of different invitation designs that would fit a variety of themes, and their bulk prices are really reasonable.
 If you’re frugal and way less lazy than I am, you can even upload your own designs and they’ll print them.
 After the 30% off code, we paid $0.46 per printed invitation (they came with envelopes!).
 We ordered matching return labels, which were $13.38 for 280 (or $.05 each).
 Total = $.51 per invitation.

 TWO // NO SUITE